Tuesday Community Calendar

-KDNK's Community Calendar is underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
-Click here for more info.
-Rotary: Service Above Self
+Here’s your community calendar for Tuesday, January 17th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Info at MTSoprisRotaryClub.com.
+Rotary: Service above self.
+Click the headline to view listings like author Azar Nafisi speaking at Winter Words at 6.

 -

-Today and every Tuesday at 2, the Glenwood Springs Workforce Center leads job seeker workshops.
+Today and every Tuesday at 2 the Glenwood Springs and Rifle Workforce Centers offer tips and assistance with landing a job.
+The free workshops can even be attended from home.

 -

-Smokin’ Joe Kelly plays solo guitar at Shlomo’s Deli in Aspen at 3:30.
+Smokin Joe Kelly plays solo at Shlomo’s Deli in Aspen at 3:30.

 -